Hands-on Gear Review

 These shoes are sturdy, lightweight hiking shoes that are built to endure many miles of hiking.
 Only the Merrell Moab Ventilator - Women's can be found for a lower price, but they are not able to deliver the level of support and durability that the Siren Sport does.
 Our Best Buy awarded hiking shoes offer many of the technical features of more expensive hiking shoe, yet remain affordable.

 The Siren Sport 2 Waterproof is the same version as the shoe reviewed, but is waterproof.
-The Siren Sport 2 Mid is the boot version of this shoe, while the Siren 2 Waterproof Mid Leather, $135, are the mid and waterproof version.
-Both the regular and waterproof versions also come in wide width. models.
+The Siren Sport 2 Mid is the boot version of this shoe, while the Siren 2 Waterproof Mid Leather, $135, is the mid and waterproof version.
+Both the regular and waterproof versions also come in wide width models.

 — Briana Valorosi